 - Speed, Security & Reliability

 Running Ethernet via powerline will provide more throughput and faster transfer rates than WiFi.
-This can be especially critical for cord cutters as streaming high-quality video over your home network is bandwidth intensive and requires a speedy network to avoid buffering.
-It’s also not easily accessed nor prone to interference or congestion from neighboring networks like WiFi.
+This can be especially critical for cord cutters as streaming high-quality video over your home network is bandwidth-intensive and requires a speedy network to avoid buffering.
+It’s also not prone to interference or congestion from neighboring WiFi networks.